Sir-Photch/dab-rs/README.md

 - `CONNECTION_TIMEOUT_MILLISECONDS` is the duration that the bot will remain connected to a channel, after no other user joins a channel in the guild, in milliseconds.
 - `RESOURCE_DIR` is the path to the directory containing the folder structure for localization.
 - `DEFAULT_LOCALE` is the fallback locale that is to be used when translations for a users locale are not available.
-- `DB_*` are the credentials and connection details to the mysql-database that dab-rs will use.
+- `DB_*` are the credentials and connection details to the postgresql-database that dab-rs will use.
 - `LOG_PATH` is the file where logs will be saved to.

 #### Commandline options